pfirsich/theshoemaker/posts/stop-overcomplicating-parsing.md

 Generally I am all for theory.
 It's important that someone understand these things (and anything else) on a truly deep level.
 Someone needs to know what is possible and provable and correct, but what confuses me is the ratio of people doing pragmatic parsing and people swooning over parsing algorithms.
 I feel like the whole world is tricking me into thinking I actually need a lecture to parse text.
 I don't - you can literally just parse it.

 I acknowledge that there was a time where all this theory was actually necessary to compile C on an analogue toothbrush in some ancient sumerian assembly.
-And they did develop some great ideas that are useful to this day (like precedence climbing / Pratt parsing), but honestly I think most of this stuff is just not really interesting to most people that just want to turn text into trees.
+And they did develop some great ideas that are useful to this day (like precedence climbing / Pratt parsing), but honestly I think most of this stuff is just not interesting to the majority of people that want to turn text into trees.

 ## Lexing